balu100/RHCSA-EX200/README.md

     * The command *ssh-keygen* is used to generate keys and place them in the .ssh directory, and the command *ssh-copy-id* is used to copy the public key file to your account on the remote server.

     * TCP Wrappers is a host-based mechanism that is used to limit access to wrappers-aware TCP services on the system by inbound clients.
 2 files `/etc/hosts.allow` and `/etc/hosts.deny` are used to control access.
 The .allow file is referenced before the .deny file.
 The format of the files is \<name of service process>:\<user@source>.
+    # Note: TCP Wrappers are removed in RHEL 8/9.
+Use firewalld rules instead.

     * All messages related to TCP Wrappers are logged to the `/var/log/secure` file.